-Accounting income Additions 72,545 12,729
+Accounting income 282,659

+Additions 18,178

+Deductions -

-Deductions Tax profits
+Tax profits 300,837

-Net losses from previous years (40,497)
+Net losses from previous years -

-Taxable income 44,777

-Income tay 29 5% 13 209
+Net taxable income 300,837

+Income tax 29.5% 88,747

-The Confederation 's Management believes that, as a result of the application of these standards, no significant contingencies to the Confederation will arise as of 31 December 2022.
-In any case, if additional comments arise from the Tax authority's, it will be recognised in the tax year it occurs.
+The Operational Management believes that, as a result of the application of these standards, no significant contingencies will arise for the Confederation as of 31 December 2023.
+However, any comments in this regard by the tax authorities would be recognized in the period in which they occur.